AnwarShah/AnwarShah.github.io/_posts/2015-04-19-How-to-enable-anti-aliasing-in-monaco.md

 If you want to know more, check out [ArchLinux's fontconfig wiki page][1]

-As an bonus, Take a look at [this page][4] for suggestion on beautiful monospace fonts.
+As a bonus, Take a look at [this page][4] for suggestion on beautiful monospace fonts!

 [1]:https://wiki.archlinux.org/index.php/Font_configuration
 [monaco]:http://en.wikipedia.org/wiki/Monaco_%28typeface%29